Updated: January 9, 2025

 The situation is a little bit different for non-EU citizens, it may take a little bit longer and include some more paperwork.
 However, it is not impossible and is much easier than in many other European countries.

-Once you have a stable remote job, the next step must be “what visa to apply for”, and Portugal offers a lot of options.
+Once you have stable remote work in Portugal, the next step is to decide what visa to apply for – and Portugal offers a lot of options.

-There are many options for you as a digital nomad to get a valid visa and be able to enter Portugal, the most popular one among them being the D7 visa.
-The D7 visa allows you to work remotely while living in Portugal, as long as you can provide proof of your passive income (which is not obtained from within Portugal).
+As a non-EU digital nomad, you will need to get a valid visa and be able to enter Portugal.
+Besides the Digital Nomad Visa, another popular option is the D7 Visa.
+The D7 Visa allows you to work remotely while living in Portugal, as long as you can provide proof of your passive income (which is not obtained from within Portugal).
 You can work as a freelancer or do remote work, but you must not work for a Portuguese employer.

 To be able to get the Portuguese passive income visa you must: